tsujp/tikan/README.md

 	  - Computing a proof will block so having another thread is key (hence 3).
 - [] "Proper" build system for WASM (not just simple shell script currently).

+## Other

+- [] Looks like some file history got borked e.g. `game.nr` in commit aabff1fd86accf3de6d99e8b6ab2974c1f27325a -- fix that history later on.
+Git didnt figure out that the file was relocated and not deleted and remade, as such the history for new `game.nr` only goes back to that commit which is misleading.

 #### Etymology